ferdinandl007/TouchBarPong/README.md

 * Brand new Touch Bar support to control your Pong paddle
 * A computer opponent which improve as you play
 * wo difficulty modes to test your skill: Easy & Difficult
-* SiTmple, modern and high-quality graphics
+* Simple, modern and high-quality graphics

 ![Screenshot](AbovePong.jpg)